MichaelGekht/Employee-Portal/Onboarding/Readme.md

-# Gehtsoft is actively growing and developing.
+# Gehtsoft is actively growing and developing

 In dynamic growth there is a big risk of losing the quality of work and losing the corporate culture, that's why synchronization of the whole team, at every stage of development, is so important.